vallurumk/sheffield-bioinformatics-core.github.io/training/rna-seq-in-r-2022-12-12.md

 ## Workshop Information

 - Monday 12th December, Bartolome House, Seminar Room EG03, or online 13:00 - 16:00
-- Wednesday 14th December, Pam Liversidge Building, Design Studio 2 - E06,  13:00 - 16:00
+- Wednesday 14th December, Pam Liversidge Building, Design Studio 2, or online - E06,  13:00 - 16:00
-- Friday 16th December, Hicks Building, Lecture Theatre 10, 13:00 - 16:00
+- Friday 16th December, Hicks Building, Lecture Theatre 10, or online, 13:00 - 16:00

 You will need to attend all three sessions to complete the workshop